Frank Slide: Aftermath

 Early on April 30 a special train from Fort Macleod arrived with police officers and doctors.
-Premier Frederick Haultain arrived at the disaster site on May 1, where he met with engineers who had investigated the top of Turtle Mountain.
-Though new fissures had formed at the peak, they felt there was limited further risk to the town; nevertheless, the CPR's chief engineer felt that Frank was in imminent danger from another slide.
+NWT Premier Frederick Haultain arrived at the disaster site on May 1, where he met with engineers who had investigated the top of Turtle Mountain.
+Though new fissures had formed at the peak, they said there was limited further risk to the town.
+Nevertheless, the CPR's chief engineer said that Frank was in imminent danger from another slide.
 Siding with the latter, Haultain ordered the town evacuated, and the Geological Survey of Canada (GSC) sent two of its top geologists to investigate further.
 They reported that the slide had created two new peaks on the mountain and that the north peak, overlooking the town, was not in imminent danger of collapse.
 As a result, the evacuation order was lifted on May 10 and Frank's citizens returned.
 The North-West Mounted Police, reinforced by officers who arrived from Cranbrook, Fort Macleod and Calgary, kept tight control of the town and ensured that no cases of looting occurred during the evacuation.

 Clearing the CPR line was of paramount importance.
 Approximately 2 km of the main line had been buried under the slide, along with part of an auxiliary line.
 The CPR had the line cleared and rebuilt within three weeks.
 Intent on reopening the mine, workers opened passageways to the old mine works by May 30.
 To their amazement, they discovered that Charlie the horse, one of three who worked in the mine, had survived for over a month underground.
 The mule had subsisted by eating the bark off the timber supports and by drinking from pools of water.
 The mule died when his rescuers overfed him on oats and brandy.

 The town's population not only recovered but grew; the 1906 census of the Canadian Prairies listed the population at 1,178.
 A new study commissioned by the Dominion government determined that the cracks in the mountain continued to grow and that the risk of another slide remained.
 Consequently, parts of Frank closest to the mountain were dismantled or relocated to safer areas.